Sheriff’s office says woman acted in self-defense in Lakeside Road shooting

 According to the sheriff’s office, 37-year-old Christopher Druvon Kennedy is charged with first degree domestic violence, unlawful neglect of a child, third degree assault and battery, and felon in possession of firearm.

+Deputies said officers responded at about 10:06 p.m. to Eagle Trace Apartments, located at 1 Lakeside Road, for a reported shooting.

+Once deputies arrived on scene, they found a man who had suffered at least one gunshot wound.
+Deputies said he was taken to an area hospital for his injuries, and he is expected to survive.

-Kennedy allegedly struck and chocked a woman he has a domestic relationship with while she was holding a 9-month-old baby.
-During the course of the struggle deputies said a third party intervened to help the victim and Kennedy began attacking him.
+After further investigation, deputies learned Kennedy allegedly struck and chocked a woman he has a domestic relationship with while she was holding a 9-month-old baby.
+During the course of the struggle, deputies said a third party intervened to help the victim and Kennedy began attacking him.

-During that time, the female victim found a firearm in a piece of Kennedy’s clothing.
-When Kennedy turned back to the female and proceeded to charge after her, she shot him in what deputies believe was self-defense.
+During that time, the woman found a firearm in a piece of Kennedy’s clothing.
+When Kennedy turned back to the woman and proceeded to charge after her, she shot him in what deputies believe was self-defense.

 Kennedy was taken to the hospital where he is in stable but critical condition.